NikSchaefer/NikSchaefer/README.md

 # 👋 hey, I'm Nik!

-I'm a software developer, entrepreneur, and Computer Engineering student at UW-Madison.
+I'm a software developer, business owner, and Computer Engineering student at UW-Madison.
 My passion lies at the intersection of technology, business, and philosophy.

 ## 🚀 What I'm Up To